wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

 *   (1) At any time when a certificate holder is engaged in secondhand dealing or pawnbroking, he or she must, on request by a constable, show his or her certificate to that constable.

-    (2) A certificate holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with a request under subsection (1).
+    (2) A certificate holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with a request under subsection (1).

     (3) [Section 83][107] applies to a charge under subsection (2).

-    Section 32(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][127] of the Policing Act 2008 (2008 No 72).
+    Section 32(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][128] of the Policing Act 2008 (2008 No 72).

+    Section 32(2): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 33 Updating certificate information